balsini/sched-deadline-spy/README.md

 ==================

 Kernel headers are not enough.
-Please, make sure you have the complete kernel source code of your kernel in your /usr/src folder.
+Please, make sure you have the complete kernel source code of your kernel in your

+/usr/src/linux-`uname -r`

+folder.